Casey Fields

-Casey Fields is a $30 million, 70 hectare multi-sports complex in the City of Casey at Cranbourne East a southeastern suburb of Melbourne.
+Casey Fields is a $30 million, 70 hectare multi-sports complex in the City of Casey at Cranbourne East, a southeastern suburb of Melbourne.
 The complex is home to Australian rules football, cricket, netball, soccer, tennis, cycling, golf, and rugby football.

-A prominent arena within the complex is the VFL Oval, an Australian rules football oval which serves as the home of the Casey Demons in the Victorian Football League.
+The precinct's most prominent facility is the Main Oval, an Australian rules football oval which serves as the home of the Casey Demons in the Victorian Football League.
 The Australian Football League's Melbourne Football Club has a training base and plays AFL Women's games at the complex.
 The Casey-South Melbourne Cricket Club in the Victorian Premier Cricket competition is also based at Casey Fields.

-It is also an alternate venue for A-League Men's side Melbourne City FC, with the club hosting Australia Cup football matches on the oval.
+It is also the training venue for A-Leagues side Melbourne City FC, with the club hosting Australia Cup and Women's matches, as well as their NPL and Youth sides at the City Football Academy stadium.
+This facility is known as the City Football Academy.

-VFL Oval
+Main oval

 The first stage of the Casey Fields development cost $4.2 million and opened on 29 April 2006.
-The facility consists of five grassed ovals: the main and northernmost oval is known as the VFL Oval, and is used exclusively for Australian rules football.
+The facility consists of five grassed ovals: the main and northernmost oval was initially known as the VFL Oval, and is used exclusively for Australian rules football.

 In 2005, the VFL's Springvale Football Club had been struggling financially and was hindered by the rundown condition of its home ground in Newcomen Rd, Springvale.
 To attempt to financially secure its future, the club and the City of Casey came to an arrangement for club to move to Casey Fields.
 The club moved there in 2006, changed its name to the Casey Scorpions (and in 2016 to the Casey Demons), and played its first match on the oval against Box Hill on 29 April 2006.

 In 2009, the Melbourne Football Club and the City of Casey entered a 30-year partnership.
 The partnership which saw Melbourne establish a training centre at Casey Fields on the VFL Oval and its pavilion, which was expanded for the partnership.
 The two parties established a number of community-based programs together, However, The Melbourne Football Club moved its training and administrative facilitates to the AAMI park in 2010, and train at their nearby outdoor training ground at Gosch's Paddock.
 Melbourne also entered a reserves affiliation with the Casey Scorpions from that season.
 The Oval has been the primary home ground of Melbourne's AFL Women's team since 2017.

 In addition to VFL matches, the VFL Oval has hosted NAB Cup pre-season regional challenge matches.
 The record crowd of 10,099 set in 2007 in a match between Hawthorn and Essendon.
 The ground also hosted many of the games played during the 2008 and 2009 AFL Under 18 Championships.

 The VFL Oval has a seating capacity for only a few hundred spectators, with terraces and hills around the ground providing the rest of its capacity.